Manchester Art Gallery

 Manchester Art Gallery is home to more than 25,000 works of fine and decorative art, spread over three floors.

-The works of 'Manchester Impressionist' Adolphe Valette have a gallery to themselves.
+There are significant holdings of works by 'Manchester Impressionist' Adolphe Valette.
 Valette studied and eventually taught at the Manchester School of Art during the early 20th century, numbering Lowry among his pupils.